chrisza4/chris-blog/content/blog/microservice-start-not-start/index.md

 Since both the backend and the frontend for the Checkout process and product page belong to different microservice, so we need to share code, design, logic, etc. between both teams.
 We can do a simple copy-paste, we can create a shared library, we can expose some kind of API.

-While those are all technically possible, implementing this change requires significant in this microservices architecture required significantly more effort compared to a monolith architecture.
+While those are all technically possible, implementing this type of change in this microservices architecture required significantly more effort compared to a monolith architecture.

 And what if we need to iterate the design, data, and everything in promotion?
 Every change in each iteration must be reflected on both the checkout page and product list page.
 If we don't do it right, we will need to double all the work or keep redesigning API between these two teams again and again.